 How long does scalp micropigmentation last?

-One of the disadvantages of hair pigmentation is that it does not last forever.
+One of the disadvantages of hair pigmentation is that it does not last forever, unlike permanent makeup.
 You can usually enjoy visually fuller hair for about 3 to 5 years.
 When the pigments fade, they can be refreshed in just one session.

 How much does it cost?

-The costs cannot be named as a lump sum, but are often about half of the cost of a hair transplant.
-How much scalp pigmentation costs depends on the effort, the size of the area to be treated and the number of sessions.
+The costs for scalp micropigmentation cannot be specified as a lump sum, but they often amount to about half the cost of a hair transplant.
+The price of scalp pigmentation depends on the effort required, the size of the area being treated, and the number of sessions the patient needs.

 Is it an alternative to a hair transplant?